dynstat/AnyNotes/Linux/ubuntu/FS, PKG Install & Uninstall in Ubuntu.md

 ### `/lib` - System Libraries
 - **Purpose**: Contains essential shared libraries and kernel modules.
 - **Comparison**: Similar to `C:\Windows\System32`.
+- **/lib/modules/`$(uname -r)`/ **: This is the primary directory where kernel modules (drivers) are stored in Ubuntu.
+The `$(uname -r)` part represents the kernel version, so the path adapts to the currently running kernel.
+This directory contains loadable kernel modules, including drivers for various hardware like network interfaces, file systems, and more.
+- **/etc/modprobe.d/**: This directory doesn't store drivers but configuration files that determine how kernel modules (drivers) are loaded.
+It can include options to blacklist certain modules or set specific parameters for them when they load.

+If you use it in a directory path, it will be replaced with the current kernel version.
+For example, if the current kernel version is 5.4.0-104, then `/lib/modules/$(uname -r)/` will be replaced with `/lib/modules/5.4.0-104/`.

 ### `/opt` - Optional add-on Applications
 - **Purpose**: Reserved for the installation of add-on application software packages.